interledgerjs/ilp/docs/README.template.md

 Sometimes it is desirable that the sender can choose the amount and generate the condition without communicating with the recipient.
-This is an example of a payment using the Key Exchange Protocol (KEP) which implements this type of flow.
+This is an example of a payment using the Pre-Shared Key (PSK) transport protocol, which implements this type of flow.

 ```js